liquinlab/elm-smile/docs/concepts.md

 software like Powerpoint/Keynote and steps are like "builds" or "animations steps" that occur within a slide.

-A final key concept of Smile is the idea of _persistance_.
-Persistance refers to the fact that information about the application is perserved across page reloads.
+A final key concept of Smile is the idea of _persistence_.
+Persistence refers to the fact that information about the application is preserved across page reloads.
 When you record data from your experiment in a database that is one kind of persistence.
-Another is when information about the current application survives across page-reloads.
+Another is when information about the current application survives across page reloads.
 It is fairly common for participants to reload their browser window, or to close a window and reopen it at another time.
 In most experiment frameworks, the task begins anew when a participant does this which can be problematic for certain research questions.
 Instead, Smile makes it